Code-Institute-Submissions/smtilson-pp1-boardgames/README.md

 ## Testing <a name="testing"></a>
 ### Manual Testing
 I used dev tools in chrome to test the responsiveness of the site.
-I also used [AmIResponsive](https://ui.dev/amiresponsive.) to help me determine how things would look on different sites.
+I also used <a href="https://ui.dev/amiresponsive" target="_blank">AmIResponsive</a> to help me determine how things would look on different sites.
 I primarily checked on screen widths of 320px, 375px, 425px, 768px, 916px (my laptop), and 1024px.
 I had to also adjust the height manually, as changing the width did not seem to always impact the height in chrome dev tools.
 Because of this, I manually entered 375×667, 414×736, 360×800, 390×844 (these were suggested by [TestSigma](https://testsigma.com/blog/common-screen-resolutions/)).

 On larger screens, I had planned to have the main content of the pages scroll underneath the logo, navbar, and social links while appearing above the rest of the header and footer.
 This caused positioning problems when transitioning between screens.
 The reason for this is that dev tools can not take into account the amount of space

 ### Validation
-Each html file was validated using [W3 html validator](https://validator.w3.org/).
+Each html file was validated using <a href="https://validator.w3.org/" target="_blank">W3html validator</a>.
 I had 1 error.
 I had wrapped one of the divs in the header in the label which controls the dropdown nav in mobile.
 This is frowned upon, so I removed it.
 I did this so that the whole header worked as a toggle for the navbar dropdown menu.

-The CSS file was validated using [W3 CSS Jigsaw validator](https://jigsaw.w3.org/css-validator/).
+The CSS file was validated using <a href="https://jigsaw.w3.org/css-validator/" target="_blank">W3 Jigsaw CSS validator</a>.
 There was a minor error which was easily fixed.
 There were also warnings regarding the font imports from google

 ### Bugs